-Click to skip ahead:
+Click to Skip Ahead

 Have you ever walked into your rose garden and caught your cat nibbling on rose petals?
-Or perhaps you’ve found her snacking on your beautiful bouquet in your kitchen, and you’re worried about whether or not roses are safe for your cat?
+Or perhaps you’ve found them snacking on your beautiful bouquet in your kitchen, and you’re worried about whether or not roses are safe for your cat?

 About Roses

-Roses have also inspired literature (Shakespeare: “A rose by any other name would smell as sweet”), music (Poison: “Every Rose Has Its Thorn”), and poetry (“Roses are red, violets are blue”) and are symbols of love and passion.
+They have also inspired literature (Shakespeare: “A rose by any other name would smell as sweet”), music (Poison: “Every Rose Has Its Thorn”), and poetry (“Roses are red, violets are blue”) and are symbols of love and passion.

 Roses are also used extensively as a perfume and are commonly used in incense and potpourri.
-You can even use rose-scented shampoos and soaps so you can literally come out smelling like a rose!
+You can even use rose-scented shampoos and soaps so you can come out smelling like a rose!

 Roses and Your Health

-Roses are used in some of our food and drink and are also known for natural home remedies.
+Roses are used in cuisine and are also known for natural home remedies.
 Rose hips are found under the rose petals and are a reddish-orange colored round bulb filled with seeds.
+They are very high in antioxidants and Vitamin C and are commonly made into rosehip tea and rose oil.

 - Improving heart health